oslabs-beta/Podz/README.md

 > docker-compose build

-Now, you have 3 containers up and running!
+Now, you have 3 containers set up and you should be able to see 3 images in your Docker desktop!

 ## Roadmap

-- Converting to TypeScript
+- Fully converting to TypeScript
 - Testings for frontend
+- Loading clusters in the correct position like a binary search tree

 ## Contributions